 Lili is no stranger to sharing her journey of accepting her own body.

-She often opens up about how the glamorous industry has forever tainted her opinions of herself and driven her to feel insecure and signs of body dysmorphia.
-Things she never experienced before, as entering the industry as a confident young woman, her self-esteem was torn away bit by bit.
+She often opens up about how the glamorous industry has forever tainted her opinions of herself and driven her to feel insecure and have signs of body dysmorphia.
+Things she never experienced before, entering the industry as a confident young woman, her self-esteem was torn away bit by bit.

 The 25-year-old star uses her platform to show young girls they are not alone, she often speaks about her own obsessive body image thoughts and learning to look at your body with love rather than criticism.

 As a true role model, she even attended the Glamour Summit giving a refreshing speech where she expressed “We aren’t born with these insecurities; we are told to be insecure”.
 Her powerful words both on and offline encourage us it’s okay to be okay with our bodies, we don’t need to heavily criticize and pull ourselves apart for not portraying the ‘ideal’.

 As one of the first ‘plus size’ models to break into the fashion industry, Ashley continues to use her voice to encourage self-love.

 The Queen of body positivity is always unapologetically herself, loving and embracing every ‘flaw’ the media tries to portray.
 Ashley uses her platform to share real raw images, showing us women it’s okay to be who you are.
 You don’t need to edit out your cellulite or smooth your skin or suck in for a bikini pic.